 Strength and Conditioning

-Our strength and conditioning program is committed to health, fitness, and athletic performance for all our student-athletes.
+Our strength and conditioning program is committed to the health, fitness, and athletic performance of every student-athlete.

 Our training philosophies are rooted in the study of kinesiology, exercise physiology, biomechanics, strength training, and sports nutrition.
 Training concepts include multi-dimensional and multi-planer movements that incorporate strength, balance, and flexibility for the purpose of improved dynamic movement.
 This type of training prepares the body for actual performance movements such as running, jumping, shuffling, and changing directions.

 Each team has a customized in-season training program designed for injury prevention and sports performance and participates in training sessions twice each week throughout the season.
 Outside of their season, team training continues with a focus on rehabilitation, injury prevention, flexibility, hypotrophy, speed and power development, and conditioning.